coder-jkb/Sem7/README.md

 # Sem7
-Notes and other material of B.Tech Semester 7
+B.Tech Semester 7 | Notes and other material